Third stimulus check: Will you get a $1,400 check?

 Are there new income limits to get a check?

-Not yet — nothing has been decided.
+Not yet, as nothing has been decided.
 Still, Mr. Biden has expressed a willingness to negotiate, with the president saying he would insist on $1,400 checks while suggesting he was willing to direct the checks to people who need the most help.

 For instance, the IRS said it sent 30 million payments to households earning more than $75,000 during the first round of stimulus checks.
 Under the income thresholds reported by the Washington Post, it's likely many of those households wouldn't qualify for the full $1,400 check.